-Chulmleigh Primary School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+Chulmleigh Primary School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils and expects all staff, governors and volunteers to share this commitment.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
-Child protection forms part of the college's safeguarding responsibilities.
+We listen to our pupils and take seriously what they tell us, children are aware of the adults they can talk to if they have a concern.
+When there are concerns for a child's welfare we may need to share information and work in partnership with other agencies.
+We will ensure concerns are discussed with parents/carers first unless we have reason to believe that by doing so would be contrary to the child's welfare.
+Child protection forms part of the school's safeguarding responsibilities and we take a zero tolerance approach to abuse.
 The Child Protection and Safeguarding policy underpins and guides Chulmleigh Primary School's procedures and protocols to ensure its pupils and staff are safe.

-Key Personnel
+Chulmleigh Primary School Key Personnel

-Role Name Email Telephone Designated Mrs Lully Newman Inewman@chulmleigh.devon.sch.uk 01769 580535 Safeguarding Lead (DSL) Deputy DSL Miss B Cummins rcummins@chulmleigh.devon.sch.uk 01769 580535 Headteacher Mr M Johnson lwilliams@chulmleigh.devon.sch.uk 01769 580215 Chair of Governors Mr S Baber lwilliams@chulmleigh.devon.sch.uk 01769 580215
+Role Name Email Telephone Designated Safeguarding Mrs Sarah Healey shealey@chulmleigh.devon.sch.uk 01769 580535 Lead (DSL) Deputy DSL Mrs Julie DeFuyck jdefuyck@chulmleigh.devon.sch.uk 01769 580535 Headteacher Mr M Johnson hroberts@chulmleigh.devon.sch.uk 01769 580215 Chair of Directors Mr S Baber clerk@chulmleigh.devon.sch.uk 01769 580215

-\Out of hours contact details will be made available to staff
+^{}Out of hours contact details will be made available to staff